Irrigation fittings are necessary because weather trends are becoming unpredictable by the day due to climate change.

 Therefore, a pressure regulator should be installed if water is delivered through pumping from the source.
 Its main function is to regulate the pressure of water to the required PSI by simply turning a bolt on the regulator.

 Downstream off the mainline, the header pipe distributes water directly to the lateral pipes.
-Additional manual or electronic solenoid valves can be installed at strategic location in the system.
+Additional manual or electronic solenoid valves can be installed at strategic locations in the system.

 Zoning is needed if the available water is insufficient to separate plants with different water requirements so that each plant type can receive the appropriate amounts of water.
 End caps or footer lines can be used at the end of the lateral line.